okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

     * Key size: 2048
     * Key use: signature
     * Algorithm: RSA256
-    * Key ID: This can be any random value.
+    * Key ID: This can be any random value

 > **Note:** Use the JSON Web Key Generator link to generate a JWKS public/private key pair for testing purposes only.
 For a production use case, use your own internal instance of the key pair generator.
 See this [key pair generator](https://github.com/mitreid-connect/mkjwk.org) for an example.

 2. The JSON Web Key Generator tool extracts the public key from the key pair automatically.
 For testing purposes, copy the Public Key that is provided.

 > **Note:** Some Okta SDKs require that keys be in Privacy Enhanced Mail (PEM) format.
-If you’re working with an Okta SDK that requires that the key be in PEM format, after you’ve generated the key pair, copy the public/private key pair into a [JWK to PEM Convertor tool](https://8gwifi.org/jwkconvertfunctions.jsp) and copy the private key to use when signing the JWT.
+If the Okta SDK requires PEM, after you generate the key pair, copy it into a [JWK to PEM Convertor tool](https://8gwifi.org/jwkconvertfunctions.jsp).
+Then, copy the private key to use when signing the JWT.

 The JWKS should look something like this: